-Amend Forest 10 The Department should continue to The activities completed or underway in year 1 as reported here in response to recommendation 10 are also Management Guide develop and implement its ecosystem- based forestry management applicable to recommendations 3, 8, 8, 10, 11, 12, 22a, and 26a, unless otherwise noted. framework to manage forestry on Crown land, specifically as mandated in To support Government commitment to ecological forestry on Crown land, the Department has focused on the revision of the Forest Management Guide (it has been renamed the Silviculture Guide for the Ecological Matrix the Forest Management Guide.
-For application to Crown lands that are or SGEM) which includes the following activities: part of the intervening matrix between protected areas and high-production • Stakeholder engagement conducted to review and provide input into Forest Management Guide draft. areas, amendments should be made to remove features that unduly favour even-aged silviculture in natural forests and to strengthen the support the FMG Project Team consisting of departmental staff, technical expert and academics visited three field sites in Nova Scotia (Western Region - April 2019, Central Region - June and Nov 2019).
-Team members went to Maine in May 2019, and to Quebec in July 2019 to look at irregular shelterwood harvests and talk with local professionals. framework provides for multi-aged silviculture prescriptions.
-These amendments should be developed with input from an advisory group with membership from industry, technical Developed a draft revised SGEM and PTA to place a greater emphasis and consideration on biodiversity: Draft calls for a minimum of 20% retention for all harvests, expands biodiversity criteria within PTA, significantly reduces amount of clearcutting, and includes a new section on forest health.
-Emphasizing irregular shelterwood systems which favours multi-aged, mixed-wood species using an uneven aged management system. and academic experts, representatives from forestry policy stakeholders, and foresters.
-This advisory group should also include representation from this Review.
-Even-aged prescriptions eliminated in most situations by removing overstory removal, variable retention, seed tree and traditional shelterwood harvest systems from the revised guide intended for use in the ecological matrix.
+The activities completed or underway in year 1 as reported here in response to recommendation 10 are also applicable to recommendations 3, 8, 8, 10, 11, 12, 22a, and 26a, unless otherwise noted.

+To support Government commitment to ecological forestry on Crown land, the Department has focused on the revision of the Forest Management Guide (it has been renamed the Silviculture Guide for the Ecological Matrix or SGEM) which includes the following activities:

+- Stakeholder engagement conducted to review and provide input into Forest Management Guide draft. - FMG Project Team consisting of departmental staff, technical expert and academics visited three field sites in Nova Scotia (Western Region April 2019, Central Region June and Nov 2019).
+Team members went to Maine in May 2019, and to Quebec in July 2019 to look at irregular shelterwood harvests and talk with local professionals. - Developed a draft revised SGEM and PTA to place a greater emphasis and consideration on biodiversity: - o Draft calls for a minimum of 20% retention for all harvests, expands biodiversity criteria within PTA, significantly reduces amount of clearcutting, and includes a new section on forest health. - o Emphasizing irregular shelterwood systems which favours multi-aged, mixed-wood species using an uneven aged management system. - Even-aged prescriptions eliminated in most situations by removing overstory removal, variable retention, seed tree and traditional shelterwood harvest systems from the revised guide intended for use in the ecological matrix.
 There will still be circumstances under which a clearcut (by definition) will still occur.
 However, these instances will be significantly reduced.
-Salvage harvesting will require a minimum level of retention.
-Includes higher levels of dispersed retention to partially address 26a - some proposed retention levels meet or exceed 30% level.
-(Wildlife clumps cannot be eliminated without a change in regulation) Conducted a literature review on the value of retention for biodiversity to provide science-based rationale to support proposed retention levels with new harvesting systems.
-Also examined literature on silviculture, especially irregular shelterwoods and retention silviculture.
-Targeted stakeholder consultation sessions including members from industry, technical and academic experts, foresters and project team.
-This was important for gauging stakeholder reaction to the process and soliciting advice and comments on the proposed recommendations.
-Established retention demonstration trial site at Latties Brook, Hants County to test implementation and provide discussion points for various retention levels.
+Salvage harvesting will require a minimum level of retention. - Includes higher levels of dispersed retention to partially address 26a some proposed retention levels meet or exceed 30% level.
+(Wildlife clumps cannot be eliminated without a change in regulation) - Conducted a literature review on the value of retention for biodiversity to provide science-based rationale to support proposed retention levels with new harvesting systems.
+Also examined literature on silviculture, especially irregular shelterwoods and retention silviculture. - Targeted stakeholder consultation sessions including members from industry, technical and academic experts, foresters and project team.
+This was important for gauging stakeholder reaction to the process and soliciting advice and comments on the proposed recommendations. - Established retention demonstration trial site at Latties Brook, Hants County to test implementation and provide discussion points for various retention levels.
 This helps to understand both the potential impact on biodiversity and implementation challenges.

 To satisfy the recommendation for an Advisory Group, the team includes two external experts, one of which was from Professor Lahey's advisory group (Drs.
 Graham Forbes and Robert Seymour).
 In addition, the team designed its stakeholder consultation process with three phases.
 Two of these phases were directly with a targeted stakeholder group that included industry, technical and academic experts, representatives from forestry policy stakeholders and foresters.
 Using the targeted stakeholder group approach also allowed for the involvement of a larger number of stakeholders than may have been feasible in an advisory group.

 Dr. Robert Seymour is an expert advisor to the project team and has been actively engaged in the development of the draft SGEM, including developing, reviewing and supporting the version of the draft Guide provided to a group of targeted stakeholders in February 2020.
 Dr. Seymour continues to play an active role and is currently working with the project team to review all of the stakeholder feedback to date and to make revisions to the next version of the draft Guide for public consultation later in 2020.